Agencies Responsible for regulating drones in New Zealand

 Before you fly

-- You must take steps to minimize hazards to people, property, and other aircraft.
+• You must minimize hazards to people, property, and other aircraft.

 Share the skies – drone rules brochure [PDF 565 KB]